stolostron/labs/introduction-to-gitops-and-policies/08_applying_policies.md

 ## **Deployment must exist on a given namespace and cluster (Inform)**

-This policy will ensure a deployment named `cluster-monitoring-operator` exists in the namespace `openshift-monitoring` for production clusters (labeled as `env: pro`).
+This policy will ensure a deployment named `cluster-monitoring-operator` exists in the namespace `openshift-monitoring` for production clusters (labeled as `environment: prod`).
 In case the deployment doesn't exist, the cluster will be marked as non-compliant.

 ~~~sh
 oc --context hub create -f https://github.com/RHsyseng/acm-app-lifecycle-policies-lab/raw/master/acm-manifests/policies/03_deployment_must_exists_inform.yaml